 It’s worth noting that the number of electrons and proton remains the same in the N-Type Material, so, it remains electrically neutral.

 Similarly, the impurities of the trivalent element (Boron, 3 electrons in valence shell), all the electrons combine with surrounding Silicon/Germanium atoms, and vacancy for a covalent bond remains.
 There is a place for one covalent bond which is called a Hole.
 The trivalent element is called the accepter because it has a place for an electron.
 So, the new material from in the process is called P-Type Material.

 We have been familiar with electron flow but hole flow is something different.
 A hole is a vacant position where a covalent bond could be formed.
 If an electron from a covalent bond get energy and escape the bond, the electron can fill the hole and form a new band here.
 Thus electron will in one direction and the hole move in the opposite direction.

 Majority Carrier vs Minority Carrier:

-In an intrinsic semiconductor material, there are always some free electrons and some hole available at normal conditions.
-By doping process of pentavalent impurity, the number of electrons can be increased.
+In an intrinsic semiconductor material, there are always some free electrons and some holes available at normal conditions.
+By the doping process of pentavalent impurity, the number of electrons can be increased.
 Similarly, by using trivalent impurity, the number of holes can be increased.
-So, the N-type material has hole very few in number and P-type has very few free electrons.
-These few holes and free electrons are called minorities carriers.
-While free electrons in N-type and hole in P-type are called majority carrier.
+So, the N-type material has a hole very few in number and the P-type has very few free electrons.
+These few holes and free electrons are called minority carriers.
+While free electrons in N-type and holes in P-type are called majority carriers.

-The semiconductor devices are used for all electronic devices nowadays, like a diode, transistor, thyristors.
-Every electrical appliance has these semiconductor devices in it, either if it is Television, Computer, Refrigerator for home and industrial machinery like CNC machines, Telecommunication equipment etc.
+The uses of intrinsic and extrinsic semicondutors are different.
+But overall semiconductor devices are used for all electronic devices nowadays, like a diode, transistor, thyristors.
+Every electrical appliance has these semiconductor devices in it, either if it is Television, Computer, Refrigerator for home and industrial machinery like CNC machines, Telecommunication equipment, etc.